| joinPolys {PBSmapping} | R Documentation |

 op C).

-, this function applies
+If polysB is not NULL, this function applies

-between each generic polygon in polysA
+operation between each generic polygon in polysA and

-.
+each one in polysB.
 For example, suppose polysA

-contains two generic polygons (A, B) and polysB
+contains two generic polygons (A, B) and polysB contains two

 generic polygons (C, D).
 The function's output is the concatenation